Ranger tab: Other tabs

-The Ranger tab is one of four permanent individual skill/marksmanship tabs (as compared to a badge) authorized for wear by the U.S. Army.
-In order of precedence on the uniform, they are the President's Hundred tab, the Special Forces tab, the Ranger tab, and the Sapper tab.
+The Ranger tab is one of five permanent individual skill/marksmanship tabs (as compared to a badge) authorized for wear by the U.S. Army.
+In order of precedence on the uniform, they are the President's Hundred tab, the Special Forces tab, the Ranger tab, the Sapper tab, and the Jungle tab.
 Only three may be worn at one time.